patinthehat/ps-code-exercise-01/README.md

 This code exercise assumes the following:

 -   The address/shipment files contain a single address per line, in this format: `street, city, state postalCode`
+-   The address/shipment items contain state abbreviations only, not full state names (e.g. `CA` instead of `California`)
+-   The address/shipment items are US addresses only and postal codes are 5 digits
 -   The driver file contains a single driver per line, in this format: `firstName lastName`

 ## Setup